-It’s important to also allow some leeway for errors caused by adhesion issues, poor slicing, and other issues that cause failed prints.
-As such, we recommend lowering the estimate to each – though by how much depends on your experience with 3D resin printing, ability to troubleshoot problems quickly, and the complexity of the models.
+It’s important also to allow some leeway for errors caused by adhesion issues, poor slicing, and other issues that cause failed prints.
+As such, we recommend being conservative with your estimates.

 Taking a different perspective, a single 1L bottle of resin can give you around 149 hours of uninterrupted printing, barring no print failures, spills, or otherwise wasted resin.